Fairblock/fairyring/readme.md

 3. A bidder, once registered, can bid all they want in any auction.
 4. A bidder can choose to manually de-register themselves, at which point their staked tokens are returned to them and they are removed from the registered bidders list.
 5. In case of timed auctions, when the target height is reached, the sealed bids are automatically decrypted and the winner is the person with the highest bid.
-   - The bid amount is then automatically deducted from the bidder's account and credited to the auctioneer
+   - The bid amount is then automatically deducted from the bidder's account and credited to the auctioneer.
 6. In case of manual auctions, the same thing happens, but has to be triggered by a tx from the auctioneer to mark the end of the bidding period.

 We've outlined what is being shown within the terminal as a result of going through a typical transaction flow with auctions using the `x/auction` module.
+The details cover time-based auctions.
+Off-the-shelf, FairyRing with the `x/auction` module enable auctions to be held where an auctioneer ends them, versus a specific block height being passed.
+These auctions, referred to as auctioneer-led auctions, do not require smart contracts, and have an additional command or two to carry out.
+This will be appended onto this tutorial at a later date.

-It is important to go over the actual functions and messages being used within the `test_sealed_bid_auction.sh` script though.
+Now that demo details have been touched upon, it is important to go over the actual functions and messages being used within the `test_sealed_bid_auction.sh` script though.
+This will provide you with a more comprehensive understanding of the core interactive commands to use when building your own cApp with sealed bid auctions, without smart contracts.

 ## Interactions with `x/auction` Module